yochaigal/cairn/wip/2e/setting.md

 ### Summary
 - A setting has a **Theme**, **Scale**, **Terrain**, **Details**, and **Factions**.
-- A **Province** is a single, traversable setting.
-A **Domain** is one or more adjacent **Provinces** defined by the same ruler.
-- Each **Province** has a **Heart**: a settlement (of any size) that reflects the history, **Factions** and peoples of the land.

-> Distance is measured in [**Watches**](/wip/2e/wilderness-exploration/#travel), assuming that the party travels by foot and on maintained roads.
+- Distance is measured in [**Watches**](/wip/2e/wilderness-exploration/#travel), assuming that the party travels by foot and on maintained roads.

-> See [this page](/wip/2e/example-setting) for an example setting.
+- See [this page](/wip/2e/example-setting) for an example setting.

 ## Theme
 Established facts about the setting.
 Good questions to answer:
-- How is magic in this world?
+- How does magic work?
-- What level of technology is it?
+- What level of technology do the denizens have?
 - How does religion function?
+Do gods walk the lands, and do the people know it?
 - Who are the PCs in the setting?
-What is their relative position with respect to those in power?
+What is theirposition with respect to those in power?
-- What races & backgrounds exist, and are they playable by PCs?
+- What species & backgrounds exist, and are they playable by PCs?
 - What linguistic and cultural flavor exists in the setting?

 ### Scale
 - **Small**: A single **Province** whose **Heart** is typically a large village, no more than _four_ **Watches** from the furthest **Detail**.